 The Group Chief Financial Officer is the primary responsible manager for overseeing the implementation of this policy and for reporting annually to Green Resources’ Board of Directors.
 The Group HR Manager is the person employees should contact for advice, and is also responsible for the adoption, implementation, and overseeing periodic revisions to Company Policies.
 Should any instances of bribery or corruption be identified, remedial steps will be taken immediately.
 Internal control systems and procedures will be subject to regular audits to provide assurance that they are effective in countering bribery and corruption.

 For Green Resources full Anti-Corruption policy, please see the company’s policy document here.

 Penalties for Violations

 In addition to putting Green Resources’ business reputation at risk, violations of anti-corruption laws can result in both Green Resources as well as individual employees receiving substantial criminal and civil penalties.
 In addition to these penalties, violations of this policy will result in disciplinary procedures up to and including dismissal.
 Green Resources will also report violations of this policy to the appropriate supervisory, regulatory or law enforcement agencies.

-All personnel are encouraged to raise any concern about suspected misconduct or malpractice, including bribery, kick-backs, facilitation payments, extortion and money laundering, ethical misconduct or any perceived infringement of their rights.
-Any individuals who have questions or concerns over Green Resources Anti-Corruption commitment should email the Chief Financial Officer, the Corporate HR Manager, Sustainability and Stakeholder Relations Manager or the Whistle Blower email address.
-All Green Resources’ employees may also report potential compliance issues or information on instances of corruption to the whistleblower email address, or through the anonymous online form found here .
+All GR staff and stakeholders are encouraged to raise any concern about suspected misconduct or malpractice, including bribery, kick-backs, facilitation payments, extortion and money laundering, ethical misconduct or any perceived infringement of their rights.
+Any individuals who have questions or concerns over Green Resources Anti-Corruption commitment should email the Chief Financial Officer, the Corporate HR Manager, the Business Manager or the Whistle Blower email address .
+Individuals may also report potential compliance issues or information on instances of corruption through the anonymous online form found here .